The Alternative Investment Fund Managers Directive ("AIFMD")

 What does this mean for shareholders?

-Apart from increasing the costs of running the investment trust (see below), which has a direct impact on the Corporation’s On-going charges and therefore shareholder return, the practical impact of AIFMD for shareholders will be minimal.
+Apart from increasing the costs of running the investment trust, which has a direct impact on the Corporation’s On-going charges and therefore shareholder return, the practical impact of AIFMD for shareholders is minimal.

 The investment portfolio continues to be managed on a discretionary basis by Henderson Global Investors.